GenericSweetener/cycloidal-manual/README.md

 Mount whatever load is to be driven to the other side of this plate.
 Also, be sure to account for the motor drive shaft extending too far into the housing and fouling on the output disk.
 You may need to place a hole in its center to account for this.

-### 4.3.2 – Driven disk with nylon pins / top plate of driven housing variants
+### 4.3.2 – Driven Disk With Nylon Pins / Top Plate of Driven Housing Variants
 This is effectively the same as the 3D printed pin version, except instead of pins being mirrored with the polar pattern, holes for screws/bolts, in this case 3mm screws, are used.
 This plate can either be used as the driven output plate or as the top plate of driven housing designs.

 ![image](https://user-images.githubusercontent.com/79012344/120811332-dc8cc780-c519-11eb-8c2b-8958727d3669.png)